Adult Titles:

 My favourite picture book of the year, for utter ridiculousness and fabulous use of rhyme.
 Bonus points for a lovely story and the touching reassurance of Mama Llama that bedtime is nothing to be afraid of.
 Another great read-aloud rhyming book that I thrilled to use this year in storytime is Three Little Ghosties by Pippa Goodhart.

-No Girls Allowed: Tales of Daring Women Dressed as Men for Love, Freedom and Adventure by Susan Hughes
+ed: Tales of Daring Women Dressed as Men for Love, Freedom and Adventure by Susan Hughes

 Great compilation of graphic tales of women who masqueraded as men (sometimes for their whole lives) to join wars, become doctors, and otherwise do things women were not allowed to do.
 Includes the story of Mu-Lan.
 Check out the excellent learning materials package, available from the Kids Can Press website.